 Human chorionic gonadotropin (HCG) is a hormone that the female body produces during pregnancy.
 It is used primarily to treat issues related to fertility, as a drug prescribed by a licensed health professional when the body does not produce it naturally.

-This hormone is the basis of the HCG diet.
+This hormone is the basis of the HCG diet plan.
 Along with calorie restriction, those who follow this diet introduce small amounts of synthetic (laboratory produced) HCG into their bodies either through injection, drops or pills.

 Don’t judge HCG before you get to know it

 The HCG diet has been updated over time from its original founding in the 1960s to include exercise as an encouraged component.
-The premise of this diet is that you can lose large amounts of weight quickly by eating a small amount of daily calories and introducing a pregnancy hormone into your system claimed to stimulate the hypothalamus.
+The premise of this diet is that you can lose large amounts of weight quickly by eating a small amount of daily calories from the HCG diet food list and introducing a pregnancy hormone into your system claimed to stimulate the hypothalamus.

 While the FDA disapproves of extreme calorie restriction and homeopathic, over-the-counter human chorionic hormone (which is illegal), the newest version of the diet does allow followers to consume more calories, and the HCG is used as a part of weight loss hormone therapy, which makes it safer and, technically, legal.